The Franchise Tax Board is California's taxing authority.

 Exception to the above: there's a late-filing penalty for Form 199 of up to $40 per year.
 I always pay that and other smaller fees.

-WARNING: The F.T.B. is now retroactively REVOKING exemption if an organization indicates to the F.T.B., in response to an inquiry, that it has been inactive or if it reports little or no revenue for several years.
+WARNING: The F.T.B. is now retroactively REVOKING exemption if an organization reports no revenue for several years on its Form 199-N or indicates to the F.T.B., in response to an inquiry, that it has been inactive.
 Click here to see the F.T.B.'s definition of "active" vs. "inactive."